tyleretters/nor.the-rn.info/_posts/2022-03-22-plain-text-sports.md

 date: 2022-03-22
 tags: ['Wildcard']
 ---
-*Reminder: Northern Information, LLC respects your digital sovereignty.
-I never track you and I never post paid content.
-This is node 22/31 of Operation March.*
+![Plain Text Sports ](/assets/images/plain-text-sports.jpg)

-![Plain Text Sports ](/assets/images/plain-text-sports.jpg) A sports fan I am not, but [plaintextsports.com](https://plaintextsports.com/) is simply stunning.
+A sports fan I am not, but [plaintextsports.com](https://plaintextsports.com/) is simply stunning.
 Touting, "Instant live sports scores, play-by-play, and box scores" there is so much to love:<!--x-->

 - Accessible